alson-how/chatlah/replit.md

 ## Overview

-This is a production-ready multi-tenant RAG system designed for merchant onboarding and configurable conversational AI.
+This is a production-ready multi-tenant RAG system designed for merchant onboarding and configurable conversational AI with Google Calendar integration for automatic appointment scheduling.
 It integrates web crawling, content indexing, and intelligent business conversations.
 The system allows merchants to define custom information collection fields, conversation flows, and question templates, adapting to diverse industry requirements.
-It automatically crawls websites, processes and stores content in a vector database, and facilitates intelligent conversations via a FastAPI backend and an interactive merchant setup interface.
-The project aims to provide adaptable and efficient lead generation and customer interaction for various businesses.
+It automatically crawls websites, processes and stores content in a vector database, and facilitates intelligent conversations via a FastAPI backend with an interactive admin dashboard.
+The project aims to provide adaptable and efficient lead generation, customer interaction, and automated appointment booking for various businesses.

 ## User Preferences